 Stocks, Funds: Stocks and ETFs only.
 UK, Europe and US.
 Fractional shares available on some stocks.

 Stake is a fantastic digital brokerage platform which pivots towards newbies and pro traders alike.
 It mainly helps to open UK traders up to US stocks, and with this, there are thousands of US stocks to choose from.
 With the platform boasting the largest selection of US stocks available in the UK.
 Along with that there is also the benefit of completely unlimited commission free trading.
 Making it the cheapest way to actively invest in US companies.
-You can also use the link below to sign up and get a free share in either GoPro, Dropbox or Nike when you fund your account.
+You can also use the link below to sign up and get a free share in either GoPro, Dropbox or Nike when you fund your account within 24 hours.

 Fees and Charges: Completely unlimited commission free trading.
 0.5% fx fee on deposit and withdrawal only (not on trades).